Understanding What is RFP: A Comprehensive Guide to Requests for Proposals

 Detailed Scope of Work

 Be specific.
 Instead of "implement CRM system," write "migrate 50,000 customer records from Salesforce to new platform, including 12 custom objects and 200+ workflow automations, with zero downtime requirement."
-Specificity reduces mismatched proposals by 70% in our data.
+Specificity reduces mismatched proposals.

 Technical Requirements & Constraints